-Apart from the MINECOFIN, which is a national institution responsible for overall finance resource mobilization, the Government of Rwanda through its Ministry of Environment has established FONERWA as a centrepiece in managing climate funds that flow into Rwanda.
+The Government of Rwanda through its Ministry of Environment has established the Rwanda Green Fund as a centrepiece in managing climate funds that flow into Rwanda.
 Thematic investment priority areas include biomass replacement, green cities, sustainable transport, waste, water, renewable energy, and climate smart agriculture.
-FONERWA's current levels of seed capitalization by the Government of Rwanda and development partners as well as leveraged external finance and co-financing for supported projects stand at USD170.5 million disbursed into 44 public and private projects (FONERWA, 2019).
+The Rwanda Green Fund's current levels of seed capitalization by the Government of Rwanda and development partners as well as leveraged external finance and co-financing for supported projects stand at USD170.5 million disbursed into 44 public and private projects (Rwanda Green Fund, 2019).

 A key area of focus to support the implementation of the revised GGCRS will be increasing both the percentage of disbursements to private sector implemented projects, and increasing the contributions from the private sector to the Fund.
-FONERWA has indicated an intention to increase the level of involvement of the private sector within the NST-1 implementation period.
-Part of this intention has been mapping alternative funding sources for Green Growth and Climate Resilience efforts support by FONERWA (Figure 11).
-It is crucial that private finance be tapped and secured to finance green technologies in industry, especially those that increase productivity and resource-efficiency.
+The Rwanda Green Fund has indicated an intention to increase the level of involvement of the private sector within the NST1 implementation period.
+Part of this intention has been mapping alternative funding sources for Green Growth and Climate Resilience efforts supported by The Rwanda Green Fund (Figure 11).
+It is crucial that private finance be tapped and secured to finance green technologies in the industry, especially those that increase productivity and resourceefficiency.
 Rwanda will explore options to raise levels of such private finance through innovative financial instruments.
 Furthermore, through opportunities around the recent establishment of the Rwanda Green Investment Facility in partnership with the Development Bank of Rwanda (BRD) additional instruments include incubators, accelerators and green guarantees.
 The GGCRS recommends expediting the accreditation of BRD by the GCF to further expand opportunities for long term private sector climate financing It is recommended that these funder engagements are pursued as a key pillar of the GGCRS implementation.

-Figure 11: Recommended funders (partners and/or investors) for FONERWA to engage
+Figure 11: Recommended funders (partners and/or investors) for Rwanda Green Fund to engage